Terms and Conditions.

 4. Tell me how you’d check the tyres to ensure that they have sufficient tread depth and that their general condition is safe to use on the road.

-Explain how you’d operate the switch (turn on ignition if necessary), then walk round vehicle (as this is a ‘tell me’ question, you don’t need to physically check the lights).
+Explain how you’d operate the switch (turn on ignition if necessary), and say that you would then walk round vehicle (as this is a ‘tell me’ question, you don’t need to physically check the lights).

 7. Tell me how you’d check the direction indicators are working.
 You don’t need to exit the vehicle.